Joao4569/be-centered/README.md

 ### Validator Testing

-- First validator test for homepage results:
+- First validator test for index.html results:
   - 3 Bad Value errors for having spaces in image names - **Resolved** by re-naming images accordingly.
   - 1 Warning for using an H1 tag incorrectly - **Resolved** by replacing it with an unordered list.

+- First validator test for be-balanced.html results:
+  - Found 4 errors referring to usage of height and width attributes in iframe tags with values of "100%" - **Resolved** by removing attributes and styling with CSS.
+  - Found 2 warnings for the use of H1 tags - **Resolved** by replacing with H2 tags and styling accordingly.

+- First validator test for be-mindful.html results:
+  - Found 4 errors referring to usage of height and width attributes in iframe tags with values of "100%" - **Resolved** by removing attributes and styling with CSS.
+  - Found 2 warnings for the use of H1 tags - **Resolved** by replacing with H2 tags and styling accordingly.

+- First validator test for sign-up.html results:
+  - Found 1 warning for the use of H1 tags - **Resolved** by replacing with H2 tags and styling accordingly.

 ### Unfixed Bugs

 ## Deployment